-Benefit Fund Administrative Services
+Benefit Fund Information & Services

-enefit funds can bring valuable benefits, services and advantages to union members.
+Benefit funds can bring valuable benefits, services and advantages to union members.
 At the same time, benefit funds and their trustees have particular service needs and fiduciary responsibilities.

-To help in these areas, NYSUT Member Benefits offers a collection of services and sample documents for use by locals considering the establishment of a benefit fund as well as locals with new and established benefit funds.
+To help in these areas, NYSUT Member Benefits offers services for use by locals considering the establishment of a benefit fund as well as locals with new and established benefit funds.
+Visit the "Benefit Fund Information" section of the Member Benefits website for more details.